andyttran/guide_to_algorithms/README.md

 What does O(1) time mean?
 Well it means the amount of operations the algorithm takes to execute as the input scales remains constant.
 This makes sense, because no matter how large the input array gets, the function ```printFirstLast``` will still take roughly the same time to execute.

-Lets get some more practice looking at the following 10 totals and reduce it to the magnitude order for Big-O. You may have to look up some power laws.
+Let's get some more practice looking at the following 10 totals and reduce it to the magnitude order for Big-O. You may have to look up some power laws.
 Also check out [Big-O Cheetsheet](http://bigocheatsheet.com/) if you are unsure how logarithmic terms compare to other terms.

 ```
 PROBLEM SET 1: